hitchhiker/prime/Ext/Prime.Finance.Client/finance-ui/README.md

 This project is a front-end for Prime.Finance app.
 It is based on Angular v6.0.0.
 It can be built as an Electron app as well as launched on a development web server.

+## Initial setup

+Run `npm install` to download all dependencies required for the project.

 ## Development web server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.